jchavezar/Vertex/README.md

 ---

+** Your code has finised the training and store the model under $BUCKET value.

 ## Step 2: Building code, container and test them locally.

 Build a webserver docker container to handle predictions; uvicorn